 Geralyn McDermott, Administrative Assistant

 Phone: (609) 258-4677

-Christopher Chyba is professor of astrophysical sciences and international affairs at Princeton University, where he directs the Program on Science and Global Security at the Woodrow Wilson School.
+Christopher Chyba is professor of astrophysical sciences and international affairs at Princeton University.
 His security-related research emphasizes nuclear and biological weapons policy, arms control, and nonproliferation.
 His scientific research focuses on solar system exploration and the search for life elsewhere.
-Prior to coming to Princeton, Chyba co-directed Stanford University's Center for International Security and Cooperation (CISAC).
-He was also associate professor of geological and environmental sciences at Stanford, and held the Carl Sagan Chair at the SETI Institute.
+Chyba directed Princeton’s Program on Science and Global Security from 2006 to 2016.
+Prior to coming to Princeton, Chyba was associate professor of geological and environmental sciences at Stanford University, where he also co-directed Stanford's Center for International Security and Cooperation (CISAC), and held the Carl Sagan Chair at the SETI Institute.

 Chyba served on the White House staff from 1993-1995, entering as a White House Fellow, serving on the National Security Council staff, and then in the National Security Division of the Office of Science and Technology Policy.
-In 1996, Chyba received the Presidential Early Career Award for Scientists and Engineers, "for demonstrating exceptional potential for leadership at the frontiers of science and technology during the 21st century."
+In 1996, Chyba received the Presidential Early Career Award for Scientists and Engineers.
 In 2001, he was named a MacArthur Fellow for his work in both international security and planetary science.